damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 section and click save.
 When asked select "all events" to add to all scheduled meetings and "send" out the invitation.
 - **Order business cards**
-Add the new team member's info to the Business Cards Google doc.
+Go to the "Notes" field in BambooHR and enter the info needed for the Business Cards.
+Once every week/few days or how often needed, run the "Business Cards order" report in the Reports - My Reports menu of BambooHR.
 Email our partner to order new business cards and add the info for the cards to be ordered.
 Include the address of the team member (found in BambooHR) and inform our partner to _**ship the cards directly to that address**_.
 Double check the